 A sore upper back from squats is a common one.

 This can cause unhealthy friction leading to pain and soreness.

 You may experience an acute soreness, which occurs immediately after.

-As a result of lactic acid accumulation or delayed soreness, it can be indicative of inadequate rests or recovery periods.
+As a result of lactic acid accumulation or delayed soreness, it can be indicative of inadequate rest or recovery periods.

-The quadriceps muscles are utilized during squats while their opposing counter i.e. the hamstring group remain relatively unworked.
+The quadriceps muscles are utilized during squats while their opposing counter i.e. the hamstring group remains relatively unworked.